Targeting Inflammation, Not Just Excess Pounds: The Precision Medicine Promise of GLP-1s

 In recent years, GLP-1 receptor agonists—originally developed to treat type 2 diabetes—have entered the spotlight for their role in promoting weight loss.
 But to reduce these medications to mere “weight loss drugs” is to overlook their profound impact on overall health and their powerful synergy with a joint-preserving, longevity-focused medical approach.

-At our practice, we view GLP-1 agonists as one tool among many in a comprehensive, customized strategy aimed at improving quality of life, mobility, and long-term vitality.
+GLP-1 agonists comprise one tool among many for improving quality of life, mobility, and long-term vitality.

 What Are GLP-1 Agonists?